 Example 2.
 The formation of the third singular present of the English verb is identical to the plural of nouns.
-It consists-irregular forms and idiosyncrasies of spelling aside-in the addition of an /s/, /es/ or /ses/.
+It consists-irregular forms and idiosyncrasies of spelling aside-in the addition of /s/, /es/ or /ses/, depending on the end of the word.
 Is there a formal identity between the two or do they just accidentally happen to be the same?

 Let me briefly go into some details.
 Ordinary languages contain-apart from the obvious alphabetic characters-also punctuation marks; in addition to punctuation marks we find the digits, and the blank, written here / / throughout when quoting material language strings, and, finally, some less obvious characters such as "newline" or "new paragraph".
 These should be counted into the alphabet A for the purposes of writing serious grammars for languages.
-There is, for example, a difference in English between /black_bird/ and /blackbird/.
+There is, for example, a difference in English between /black\bird/ and /blackbird/.
 In written English the only difference is the presence or absence of the blank; in spoken English this comes out as a different stress assignment.
 The same goes obviously for punctuation (the difference between restrictive and nonrestrictive relative clauses is signalled by the presence of a comma).
 Spoken language has intonation, which is absent from written language; punctuation is a partial substitute for intonation.
 In what is to follow, we will concentrate on written language to avoid having to deal with issues that are irrelevant for the purpose of this book.
 Writing system however introduce their own problems.
 For matters concerning the intricacies of alphabets I refer the reader to [Korpela, 2006].

 Intermission 1.
 Some interesting facts about punctuation.
 In general, there is something of a syntax of punctuation marks.
 Writing no blank is different from writing one blank, while one blank is the same as two (consecutive) blanks.
 Two periods are likewise the same as one, two commas the same as one, and so on.
 In general, punctuation marks act as separators, not as brackets.
+This means that they avoid being put in sequence (with minor exceptions such as a period and a comma when the period signals an abbreviation).
 Separators come in different strengths.
 For example, a period is a stronger separator than a comma.
 This means that if a period and a comma will be in competition, the (sentence) period will win.